Research and Data Management

 Brigham Young University - Hawaii

-During the final two years of working towards my undergraduate degree I researched how El Nino and La Nina affected the nesting success of the Hawaiian Stilt population at the James Campbell National Wildlife Refuge in Kahuku, HI.
-This work included locating nests, monitoring them with trail cameras, scopes and binoculars and conducting statistical analysis to find correlations between the number of nests and the year type.
+During the final two years of my undergraduate degree, I studied how large-scale climate patterns, specifically El Niño and La Niña, influence the nesting success of the endangered Hawaiian Stilt at James Campbell National Wildlife Refuge in Kahuku, Hawai‘i.